2 women accuse Seattle hip-hop artist Raz Simone of abuse, coercion

 "The Force told me I was going to have multiple wives, and now I do," Simone told Vibe.
 “The Force” is a term Simone has used before.
 "This song touches on this new season of my life a bit."

 Simone told KUOW that he meant polyamory, not polygamy.

-In 2016, a year after Amanda Branch says Simone forcibly cut her hair, he released “My Ex Callin’.”
-The track featured a photo of Branch with shorn hair.
+In 2016, a year after Amanda says Simone forcibly cut her hair, he released “My Ex Callin’.”
+The track featured a photo of Amanda with shorn hair.
 The lyrics recount that night in 2015.

 “You lied to us all, called me bitch on the call, so I shaved your head bald … I grabbed you by your neck, choked you until you passed out.”

-Simone told KUOW that he had shaved Branch’s head, but that she had asked him to.
-He also said that Branch verbally abused him.
+Simone told KUOW that he had shaved Amanda’s head, but that she had asked him to.
+He also said that Amanda verbally abused him.